Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Otters — The Most Destructive Animal to Exhibit Glass

 Of every animal species we have encountered in zoo glass restoration work — otters are the most destructive to exhibit glass by a significant margin.
 Their constant activity, their body contact with the glass, and the abrasive quality of their interaction with the viewing surface creates damage that accumulates faster than any other species we have worked with.
-One of our national treasure zoos converted their otter exhibit to African Penguins — and we restored the glass for the new penguin exhibit.
+At Busch Gardens Tampa Bay, one exhibit converted from otters to African Penguins — and we restored the glass for the new penguin exhibit.
 Then restored it again 6 years later.
 Even penguins — not typically considered a high-contact species — generated sufficient glass damage over time to require a restoration cycle.
-If your facility has otters behind glass — plan for regular restoration maintenance.
+If your facility has otters or penguins behind glass — plan for regular restoration maintenance.
 There is no alternative.

 Crocodiles & Reptiles — Waterline Damage

 Crocodile exhibit glass faces its most aggressive damage within approximately 12 inches of the waterline.
 The combination of mineral-laden water constantly splashing and evaporating on the glass surface, biological material from the enclosure water, and physical contact from animals entering and exiting the water creates a damage band at waterline level that is unlike any other glass damage condition we encounter.
-Glass Restoration Inc. has restored crocodile exhibit viewing panels — specifically addressing the waterline damage band that accumulates fastest and degrades visitor viewing experience most significantly.
+Glass Restoration Inc. has restored the crocodile exhibit viewing panels at Busch Gardens Tampa Bay — specifically addressing the waterline damage band that accumulates fastest and degrades visitor viewing experience most significantly.

 A high-contrast monochrome profile of a lion in a natural grass habitat; representing the majestic wildlife and specialized viewing enclosures maintained by Glass Restoration Inc.